ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: #faq-rename-cluster}
 {: faq}

 If the status of the {{site.data.keyword.vcf-auto-short}} instance is **Available**, you can rename the cluster from the VMware vSphere® Web Client.
-For more information, see [Rename a cluster managed by SDDC Manager](https://knowledge.broadcom.com/external/article/327196/rename-a-cluster-managed-by-sddc-manager.html){: external}.
+For more information, see [How to change vCenter Server artifacts?](/docs/vmwaresolutions?topic=vmwaresolutions-vcenter_chg_impact).

 ## How are IBM and VMware patches managed?
 {: #faq-patches}